 What you use in your snowblower depends on the climate in your region.
 Craftsman user manuals suggest using a 5W30-weight oil for most of their snowblowers when the temperature is above 0 degrees Fahrenheit.
-Your model may vary, so be sure to check specifics for your model.
+Your machine may vary, so be sure to check specifics for your model.
 Some maintenance shops sell what they call 5W30 snowthrower engine oil, but the reality is that 5W30 motor oil is generally the same whether it's going in a car or your snowblower.

 More important is whether to get natural oil or synthetic.
 This is especially true if where you live is subject to temperatures that soar and plummet.
 In that case, the owner's manual suggests a DW30 synthetic oil, which will work right down to -40 degrees Fahrenheit and well over 0 degrees.